-This will carry through for other vector spaces that we build from V. The composition structure of the transformations on V will carry through to the composition structure on the vector spaces built from V. So if we can build a one-dimensional vector space from V - in which the only linear transformations are scalar multiplication - we will have found a way to map transformations into scalar multiplication that preserves composition.
+This will carry through for other vector spaces that we build from V. The composition structure of the transformations on V will carry through to the composition structure on the vector spaces built from V. So if we can build a one-dimensional vector space from V - in which the only linear transformations are scalar multiplication and without resorting to coordinates -- we will have found a way to map transformations into scalar multiplication that preserves composition.